 In the competitive manufacturing and distribution industry, profit margin is directly impacted by costs.

-When CFO Mike Polis joined Crown Tonka eight years ago, his first order of business was to gain control of costs.
+When CFO Mike Polis joined Everidge eight years ago, his first order of business was to gain control of costs.
 “In order to better control our costs, we had to have better visibility of our inventory,” he said.

 Polis says the transition from Dynamics GP to AX went well.
 He identified four key components of the transition plan that led to a successful implementation: